input-output-hk/haskell.nix/docs/reference/library.md

 Extracts a selection of components from a Haskell [package set](#package-set).

-This can be used to filter out all test suites or benchmarks of your project, so that they can be built in Hydra.
+This can be used to filter out all test suites or benchmarks of your project, so that they can be built in Hydra (see check if you waht to run the tests as well as build them).

 ```
 collectComponents =